Frank1o3/Tracker/README.md

 ```

 # Why?
-This was made for educational purpose so its not that good and dont use it in Phantom Foces >:(
+This was made for educational purpose to see if it's posible to have a pc play Phantom Foces but it's not that good and dont use it in Phantom Foces >:(

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.